Out of stock

 Running, the software department Realme UI based on Android 10.
 Realme has come into their own with their skin called colors OS.
 While it still generally feels like the skin is based on its previous OS, Real me UI is a delight to use thanks to its fluidity security, and useful features like Realme share.
 Pre-installed applications include the standard Google suite, as well as Realme’s native applications, including real mean link and game space.
 It’s nice to see a clean homepage from factory default with not a lot of bloatware upon initial startup.

 Audio-wise, the Realme C15 utilizes a single downward-firing speaker, which performed all right as expected.
 There isn’t much bass, which is okay since again, this isn’t an entry-level phone.
 But if we’re talking about loudness and clarity, the 11 passes with flying colors for entry-level smartphone standards – you may also like Realme 6

 For power, it comes with a 6,000 mAh battery which supports 10watt charging.
-This huge capacity combined with the new resolution screen and power-efficient chipset provides an easy 2-day battery life.
+This huge capacity combined with the new resolution screen and power-efficient chipset provide an easy 2-day battery life.
 Charging however is slow given the limited 10-watt power delivery.
 Standard video loop tests see Realme C15 give a total of 25 hours and 31 minutes of playback making this device a good companion for continuous multimedia consumption.
 Charging the device up from 0% takes two hours and 58 minutes to reach a full battery.

-Now for a phone that’s well-designed has great battery life and boasts a very capable entry-level processor, the Realme C15 is a good choice for those want a well-balanced device that has decent giving performance for a bargain price on a separate note.
+Now for a phone that’s well-designed has great battery life and boasts a very capable entry-level processor, the Realme C15 is a good choice for those who want a well-balanced device that has decent giving performance for a bargain price on a separate note.
 It’s already great as it is.
 But what would have made the, and all that much better it’s of course, a USB type C port.
 Again, I guess that’s something to the forward do for the next generation.